 Also, extra points to CBC Radio’s As it Happens for their intro to the clip:

 Republican Senator Richard Burr did not ask things like, “What makes your system work so well?” or “How can we Americans be more like you?”
 Here is how it went instead, for the record.

 Best single moment comes right at the end, when Burr pulls out what he clearly thinks will be his Devastating Gotcha for all the news broadcasts:

 BURR: On average, how many Canadian patients on a waiting list die each year?
 Do you know?

 MARTIN: I don’t, sir, but I know that there are 45,000 in America who die waiting because they don’t have insurance at all.

 Yeah, but those are totally worth it, because they’re takers, after all.
 Not that Martin’s testimony made any difference to the completely oblivious, odious senator from North Carolina, who has won his very own Legislative Shitmuffin of the Year nomination for responding, after all the facts, that nobody in America has to go without treatment.
-You see, Burr explained, “the American health care system has access for everybody.
+You see, Burr explained, “the American system has access for everybody.
 It’s called the emergency room.”

 Oh, sure.
 For now.

 Best healthcare system in the world, kids.